Keyboard shortcuts

 }

 The .include() call tells Toasty to load the associated posts as part of the query.
-After preloading, access the data through the field directly (user.posts.get()) instead of the method (user.posts().exec()).
+After preloading, access the data through the field directly with user.posts.get() — a synchronous call that reads from memory.
+Compare this with user.posts().exec(&mut db).await?, which is async and always runs a query.
+The presence or absence of .await tells you whether code touches the database.

 Preloaded vs unloaded access